camUrban/PteraSoftware/README.md

 * We should create a setup tutorial video and add it to the documentation.
 This should be geared toward a user who doesn't have Python, an IDE, or Ptera Software installed on their computer yet.
-* We should create a conda-forge package to increase our number of potential users.
-* We should implement a leading-edge separation model to account for flow separation.
+* We should implement a leading-edge model to account for flow separation.
 See "Modified Unsteady Vortex-Lattice Method to Study Flapping Wings in Hover Flight." by Bruno Roccia, Sergio Preidikman, Julio Massa, and Dean Mook for details.
 * We should create a command-line interface or GUI.
 * We should try to implement aeroelastic effects in Ptera Software's solvers.
 * Flapping wing controls is both fascinating and complicated.
 We should try to create a